 Crowning Music of Awesome: One of the consistent high points of the series is its mix of licensed music, which offers a little bit of something for fans of many music genres (hard rock, heavy metal, rap, etc.), though mostly punk rock/hardcore, and from Underground on, emo as well.

-Dork Age: Undoubtedly got swept up into one with the release of RIDE, but it can be argued that the gears were already turning as far back as Underground 2 (or even before that, following the release of THPS4).
-Might be on the upswing with HD.
+Dork Age: Some believe it got swept up into one with the release of RIDE, but it can be argued that the gears were already turning as far back as Underground 2 (or even before that, following the release of THPS4).
+But no matter where one stands, fans will agree THPS5 basically killed what dignity the series had left.

 Ear Worm: "Superman" by Goldfinger, from the original.
 Made the cut for THPS HD due to its infamy.